pragma-/pbot/doc/Admin.md

 Let's consider the [`mode`](#mode) command.
 Channel operators can use their IRC client's `/mode` command to set any channel modes, including any undesirable modes (such as +k).
 Suppose you'd prefer to limit their modes to just a specific subset of all modes.
-You can do this with user-cabilities.
+You can do this with user-capabilities.
 To do so, instead of making them channel operators you can make them PBot users and grant them specific PBot user-capabilities.